rpellerin/rpellerin.github.io/content/the-usa.md

 - Little Italy, Chinatown and Soho: [you can go for a free tour](http://www.freetoursbyfoot.com/new-york-tours/walking-tours/soho-little-italy-chinatown/) or do it by yourself.
 These neighborhoods are very close to one another, you can visit them in 2 hours.
 - Washington Square Park
-- Flat Iron & Madison Square (there are cute squirrels)
+- Flat Iron & Madison Square (there are cute squirrels) & the video portal to Dublin
 - Empire State Building (up to the 86th floor)
 - Grand central: the train station
 - Rockefeller Center (late afternoon/early evening, to enjoy the sunset)

 The rest is more time-consuming:

-- Statue of Liberty and Ellis Island: take the ferry, there are tours which include both places for $18 (if my memory serves well).
+- Statue of Liberty and Ellis Island: take the ferry, there are tours which include both locations for $18 (if my memory serves well).
 Dedicate half a day to that.
 The line to the boat from Battery Park can take up to an hour and a half.
+If you book it early enough (at least 3 months), you can also visit the crown of the statue.
 - Charging Bull, in Wall Street: I recommend you do it after coming back from Ellis Island, in the evening.
 It's less crowded.
+- Edge, Hudson Yards
 - The MoMA (Museum of Modern Art)
 - The MET (Metropolitan Museum of Art)
 - Central park (don't miss out the Balto statue)
 - The American Museum of Natural History
 - The 9/11 Memorial Museum (it can take up to 3-4 hours, and at the very least 2 hours):

   - First, go down to the lowest floor, then make a left and head towards to room under the North Tower: it's the best part of the museum.
 It easily takes an hour, maybe an hour and a half to go through it.
   - Then, do the rest of the museum.
   - Don't forget about the 11-min film called "Rebirth", under the South Tower.

 - Coney Island
 - St. Mark's Place, in East Village